New reduced U.S. domestic letter rate for mail franked by meter

 Figure 2.
 Franked with a 48¢ postage label from a self-service kiosk, this envelope documenting the metered mail rate is postmarked Feb.
 4.

 Figure 1.
 The United States Postal Service established a new pricing category for most types of metered mail.
-This USPS chart shows that the cost to mail a 1-ounce letter franked by meter is 1¢ less than the cost to mail a similar letter franked with a postage stamp.
+This USPS chart shows that the cost to mail a 1-ounce letter franked by meter is 1¢ less than the cost to mail a similar letter franked w

 Effective Jan.
 26, the United States Postal Service added a new pricing category called “metered mail” for a single first-class letter.